rasyidrafi/o-chat/README.md

 - **Offline Support**: Local storage fallback
 - **Performance Optimized**: Lazy loading and efficient rendering
 - **TypeScript**: Full type safety throughout the application
+## 📚 Rich Content Support

+O-Chat supports advanced content rendering in chat messages:

+- **LaTeX Math**: Render mathematical formulas and equations using KaTeX.
+Just type math in `$...$` or `$$...$$` and it will be beautifully rendered.
+- **Code Blocks**: Syntax-highlighted code blocks with Shiki, including copy and expand features.
+Supports dozens of programming languages.
+- **Mermaid Diagrams**: Render flowcharts, sequence diagrams, and more using Mermaid syntax (```mermaid ... ```).
+Diagrams are rendered live and adapt to dark/light themes.

 ## 🚀 Quick Start